JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 ## Cloud Development:

-Nota: Este tutorial esta diseñado para personas que ya tengan cuenta y SIM registradas en https://console.soracom.io/
+Note: This tutorial is designed for people who already have an account and SIM registered in https://console.soracom.io/

 ### Configuration AWS IAM Credentials.

 As a first step we will have to configure AWS IAM so that Soracom can communicate without restrictions to AWS IoT.

-* In the AWS console we look for IAM
+* In the AWS console we look for IAM.
 <img src = "https://i.ibb.co/rm6QJtG/1.png" width = "700">
 * We enter the option of IAM.
 <img src = "https://i.ibb.co/MMGqpmj/2.png" width = "700">